Understanding the New “Omicron” Boosters: Do I Need One?

 The latest reporting from the CDC found that those unvaccinated, ages five and older, were 2.4 times more likely to test positive and 5 times more likely to die from COVID-19, than those who received at least their primary series of vaccination.

 Who is eligible for the updated boosters, and when?

 The following people are eligible for the bivalent booster:

-- Moderna’s Updated COVID-19 Vaccine: Individuals who are 18 years of age and older, and it has been at least two months since they have completed the primary vaccination or booster.
+- Moderna’s Updated COVID-19 Vaccine: Individuals who are six months of age and older, and it has been at least two months since they have completed the primary vaccination or booster.

 Are the boosters safe?